Harold-Anderson/acfo/src/content/post/0014-is-your-business-strong.md

 In the past year that I have been a Fractional CFO, I have had the pleasure of interacting with many companies, both successful and unsuccessful.
 The leaders of these companies have varied in talent.
 Some companies have founders with previous successful exits.
 Some have raised millions of dollars.
 Some have stellar advisory boards.
 Some are LLCs, S-Corps, or C-Corps.
 Some have no marketing team.
 Some have no computer systems in place.
 Others are using state-of-the-art computers.

 None of that matters.
 The two things that characterize strong companies are a large untapped demand for their product and that the company can produce the product profitably.
-Even if they are writing the orders down with a pencil and mailing the invoices by U.S. mail.
+Even if they are writing the orders down with a pencil and mailing the invoices by U.S. mail[^1].

+[^1]: When Microsoft first started, the founders were so busy fulfilling customer orders they didn't even have time to deposit customer checks, and just left them lying around the office.

 Here are some things that don't matter, but that entrepreneurs spend a lot of time thinking about: